 A herniated disc can cause a range of problems and complications if it isn’t properly treated.
 Fortunately, seasoned physicians, Kevin McElroy, DO, and Steven Ferrer, MD, of Progressive Spine & Sports Medicine, have highly successful treatment options that don’t involve surgery or strong medications.
-Get help for your herniated disc by calling the Ramsey, New Jersey, office or scheduling an appointment online.
+Get help for your herniated disc by calling the Glen Rock, New Jersey, office or scheduling an appointment online.

 A herniated disc refers to an issue with one of the discs between your vertebrae.
 A spinal disc can be described as a cushion with a softer, jelly-like center encased by a tougher exterior.

 A herniated disc is also called a slipped or ruptured disc and occurs when some of the softer ‘jelly’ parts protrude through a tear in the tougher exterior.

 A herniated disc can irritate nearby nerves and cause pain, as well as numbness or weakness in an arm or leg.
 Most herniated discs occur in the lower back, but they can also happen in the neck.

 What are the symptoms of a herniated disc?